 Use the tables in the garden planner to calculate the number of plants to grow in your garden.
 For more info on this topic, check out this article on calculating the right number of plants.

 The garden layout map is perhaps the most enjoyable part of garden planning.
-In this step, you’ll create an outline of your garden and fill it in with all the crops you’ve chosen (in the amount of plants you’ve calculated).
+In this step, you’ll create an outline of your garden and fill it in with all the crops you’ve chosen (in the number of plants you’ve calculated).

 Having a layout map makes the actual outdoor planting process much easier.
 Once you’ve got your map, all you have to do is place the seeds and seedlings in their planned spot and you’re ready to go for the year.